javidenis/better-reads/README.md

   1. Clone this repository
   `git clone git@github.com:stili87/Better-Reads.git`

-  2. Install all packages in both the frontend and backend folders: `npm install` for frontend and 'pipenv install' for backend.
+  2. Install all packages in both the frontend and backend folders: `npm install` for frontend and `pipenv install` for backend.

   3. Create a new .env file in the backend to access the database.
 Follow the example .env in the backend.

   4. Setup a PSQL user to match your .env file.

-  5. Migrate and seed the database in the backend with `flask db migrate`, 'flask db upgrade', 'flask seed all'.
+  5. Migrate and seed the database in the backend with `flask db migrate`, `flask db upgrade`, `flask seed all`.

   6. Run `pipenv shell` then `flask run` in the backend folder and `npm start` in the frontend folder.